Galway Folk Festival 2027 – Complete Guide

 👉 Want more festivals like this?
 If the scale and energy of Fleadh Cheoil na hÉireann appeals to you, there are plenty of other Irish folk and trad festivals worth adding to your travel plans.

-The Galway Folk Festival 2026 runs from June 3–7 across Galway City.
-Enjoy headline concerts at Monroe’s Tavern and the Town Hall Theatre, plus pop-up gigs and street music throughout the city.
+The Galway Folk Festival is expected to run from June 2–6, 2027, across Galway City.
+You can expect a mix of headline concerts at venues like Monroe’s Tavern and the Town Hall Theatre, alongside a vibrant trail of pop-up gigs and street music throughout the city.

 How much do Galway Folk Festival tickets cost?